Skip to content

 Posted on October 3, 2025

-This post brings together some thoughts I posted online today in response to the attention being given a negative review posted on the Stride website by poet and critic Martin Stannard of…
+This post originally brought together some thoughts I posted online in response to the attention being given a negative review posted on the Stride website by poet and critic Martin Stannard of…

 Benjamin Zephaniah, Sitting Bull and a Sleepy Nation – Andy Croft